philbedard/poi-provisioning-model/poi-pluggable-yang-model.md

 ### Port Packet Configuration
 The port-packet-configuration defines packet-layer configuration to be optionally applied to the node.
-Currently to support the LAG requirements defined in [@POI-Pluggable], the LAG interface ID can be defined.
+Currently to support the LAG requirements defined in [POI-Pluggable], the LAG interface ID can be defined.
 The configuration for the LAG ID MUST be translated by the P-PNC into the node configuration.
 If no LAG has been defined a new LAG will be created.